- April 12, 2019

 - Category: Insurance

-Most life insurance companies today offer term plans online.
+Most life insurance companies today offer term insurance plans online.
 The premiums of these plans come at less than half the price of the insurance plans bought offline.
 The absence of an agent between the customer & insurer and low operational costs are the primary reasons for such low premiums.
 Unfortunately, this is the starting point in selecting a term plan.
 With information available online, a prospective buyer usually compares premiums of term insurance plans on websites to check out which one is cheaper.
 However, it should not be the only criterion to select a term plan.
-There are many important factors which you should consider before buying a term plan.
+There are many important factors which you should consider before buying online a term insurance plan.
 This would depend on your personal situation as well as the company & its product features.

 Decide on your family’s needs first:

-This is the starting point in buying a life cover.
+This is the starting point in buying a life insurance cover.
 You need to first evaluate how much life cover you require which would take of your loved ones in your absence.
 Assess the number of financial dependants in your family.
 Note that they would vary at different life stages.
 Your financial responsibilities as a single working person would be different compared to when you get married and have kids.
 So, the cover amount needs to be chosen accordingly and also reviewed at regular intervals.
 The sum assured should be determined based on 3 factors as mentioned below:

 - Amount of living expenses to maintain your family’s current lifestyle.